Konstantin Kalinin

 • CRM and patient engagement tools

-These services often offer SDKs or APIs that your EHR development team will need to integrate with, authenticate securely, and maintain over time.
+These services come with SDKs or APIs your EHR development team has to integrate and keep maintained over time.
+Vendor APIs change; budget for that.

-Set up role-based access controls so users only see what they need.
-Log every action—especially around patient data.
-Include session timeouts, brute-force protection, and anomaly alerts to cover the basics.
+Set up role-based access controls so users only see what they need for their job.
+Log every action, especially around patient data.
+Cover the basics: session timeouts, brute-force protection, anomaly alerts on access patterns, and forced re-auth on sensitive routes.

 Encrypt all data in transit (TLS 1.2+) and at rest (AES-256).
-Use managed services from HIPAA-compliant cloud providers to handle encryption keys, logs, and access policies without reinventing the wheel.
+Use managed services from HIPAA-compliant cloud providers to handle encryption keys and access policies without reinventing the wheel.

-Automate encrypted, offsite backups with clearly defined RPOs/RTOs.
+Automate encrypted, offsite backups with clearly defined RPOs and RTOs.
 Run restore tests regularly.
-The worst time to find out your backup strategy sucks is when you need it.
+The worst time to find a broken backup strategy is during an actual incident.

-Before launching your new EHR system, you need a controlled rollout strategy, compliance checks, and a fully briefed support team.
-Patient care and operational safety depend on a smooth go-live process.
+Before launching your new EHR system, you need a controlled rollout strategy, compliance checks, a fully briefed support team, and a tested rollback plan.
+Patient care and operational safety depend on the go-live going well.

 Get your launch checklist in order